Morris Public Library

 TO REGISTER FOR BOOK CLUBS: 860-567-7440.

-The Children's Areapresents the "'Love Snow" Book display featuring materials about the magic of winter, seasonal activities and animals in winter; New Fiction and Nonfiction Materials and 2018 Nutmeg Nominees.
+The Children's Areapresents the "Spring" Book display featuring materials about Spring Holidays, seasonal activities, spring animals; Mother's Day Display, April - National Poetry Month, New Fiction and Nonfiction Materials and 2018 Nutmeg Nominees.

 The Morris Public Library offers many programs for children and teens.
 Our children’s programs include: Lego Building, Arts and Crafts, Preschool Story Hour, Summer /Winter Reading Program.

 The Morris Public Library offers a wide variety of programs for our patrons.
 If you have an idea for a program or/and area of special interest that you would like to explore through a library program, please contact and share your idea with a librarian.
 Also, if you would like to do a program for us, please let us know.